jnozzi/cocoadev.com/markdown/HowToDuplicateAViewFromTheNib.md

 Then I can bind dynamically the objects of this nib to control them.

-But why can't I simply drag a General/NSView object in my General/MainMenu.nib, "populate" it, and then make copy of this view to use "clones" in my program?
+But why can't I simply drag a NSView object in my MainMenu.nib, "populate" it, and then make copy of this view to use "clones" in my program?

-I tried this : i added a custom view to the General/MainMenu.nib file of my project and i connect an outlet "content" to my controller.
+I tried this : i added a custom view to the MainMenu.nib file of my project and i connect an outlet "content" to my controller.

 When i do this� :

-- (General/IBAction)add:(id)sender
+- (IBAction)add:(id)sender
 {
-	General/MySubview *subview = [content copy];
+	MySubview *subview = [content copy];
 	[mainView addSubview:subview];
-	General/NSRect frame = [subview frame];
+	NSRect frame = [subview frame];
-	[subview setFrame:General/NSMakeRect(0,yPosition,frame.size.width,frame.size.height)];
+	[subview setFrame:NSMakeRect(0,yPosition,frame.size.width,frame.size.height)];
 	yPosition += 70;
 }